CosmoSimio/eksfargatek8slab/cred-inserts/README.md

 You can either manually update the `collectorset-controller-configuration.yaml` and the `argus-configuration.yaml`, or you can use either of the following three scripts depending on the command line you are using.

 ## Python Method
-The `helm-chart-cred-insert.py` script uses `ruamel.yaml` to load the input YAML files, update the necessary fields, and then write the updated files back to disk using the `ruamel.yaml.dump` method with the <br>
+The `helm-chart-cred-insert.py` script uses `ruamel.yaml` to load the input YAML files, update the necessary fields, and then write the updated files back to disk using the `ruamel.yaml.dump` method with the `ruamel.yaml.RoundTripDumper` class.
-`ruamel.yaml.RoundTripDumper` class.
 The `RoundTripDumper` class preserves the order of keys in a mapping, so the output YAML files will have the same key order as the input files.

 You can install the `ruamel.yaml` module using `pip`
 ```